NilFoundation/zkllvm-template/README.md

 ## 2. Build a Docker image with zkLLVM environment

-Build a Docker image with zkLLVM and other packages required for building this project:
+Build a Docker image with zkLLVM and other project dependencies:

 ```bash
 docker build . -t zkllvm-template:latest